cuginoAle/Paxe/README.md

 - specific `vieports`
 - basic HTTP authentication settings

-The `actions` available are currently limited to `click` and `waitFor`.
-It can be mapped to perform all the actions Puppeteer is capable to run on the `page` object (see relevant doc)
+The `actions` available are all the actions Puppeteer is capable to run on the `page` object [see relevant doc](https://github.com/GoogleChrome/puppeteer/blob/v1.18.1/docs/api.md)

 ## Cli
 ```shell